 2. Status and Dignity – Secondary employment will not be permitted if it constitutes a threat to the status or dignity of the police as a professional occupation.
 Examples of such threats include:

-1. Establishments that sell pornographic items or provide entertainment or services of a sexual nature.
+1. Establishments that sell pornographic items or provide entertainment or services of a sexual nature

 2. Gambling establishments that are not exempt by law.

-8. Employees shall not engage in any secondary employment during on-duty hours, which includes, but is not limited to, the sale of products, consulting, etc.
+5. Employees shall not engage in any secondary employment during on-duty hours, which includes, but is not limited to, the sale of products, consulting, etc.

 Forms

-1. VCUPD-13 Secondary Employment Request
+1. VCUPD-13 Secondary Off-Duty Employment Request

-2. VCUPD-18 Overtime (OT) sheet
+2. VCUPD-18 Overtime Form

 Revision History